energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/04a-FOSS-Terms-Intro-FOSS-licenses.md

 - Do you want to enforce changes being published under the same license: SA attribute
 - Attribution is always required with the following attribute: BY

-They Creative Commons steering body provides [further documentation for these variations]().
+The Creative Commons steering body provides [further documentation for these variations](https://creativecommons.org/licenses/?lang=en).